 What is Hydroxide?

-OH− is a diatomic anion with chemical name Hydroxide.
+OH− is a diatomic anion with the chemical name Hydroxide.

 HO• which is the electrically neutral compound is the hydroxyl radical. –OH which is the covalently-bound group is the hydroxy group.
-The hydroxy group and hydroxide ion are nucleophiles and functions as catalysts in organic chemistry.
+The hydroxy group and hydroxide ions are nucleophiles and function as catalysts in organic chemistry.